 - Total carbohydrates: 11 grams (35 grams per entire container)

 - Dietary fiber: 3 grams (10 grams per entire container)

 - Protein: 5 grams (14 grams per entire container)

 You can find Trader Joe's Harvest Spaghetti Squash Spirals in the freezer aisle of the store for $4 per package.
-We suggest stocking up when you spot 'em at your local TJ's, because they're sure to fly out of those freezers faster than you can say "pass the cheese."
-Giddy up, spaghetti squash lovers — a new healthy autumnal entrée awaits!
+We suggest stocking up when you spot 'em at your local TJ's, because its only available seasonally throughout the months of Fall!
+Giddy up, spaghetti squash-lovers — a new healthy autumnal entrée awaits.

 Prices and products may vary by Trader Joe's location.